MarcusHagley/Tutorial-for-advanced-demographic-methods-univie-/README.md

 ## Course Overview

-Each week, you will learn and practice:
+Each week, you will learn and practice any of the following:

 1. **Foundations of R and Data Wrangling**
    - Basic data structures (vectors, data frames, lists)